Mackmiller/corporate-employee/README.md

 ### Stretch Goals

+- utilizing random number generators:
-- random scenario is thrown in that results in game over.
+    - Wifi outage: random scenario is thrown in that results in game over.

-or

-- two modes, each with separate scenarios
-   - 1: acting as the boss of the corporate employee.
-   - 2: acting as the corporate employee.
+    - Ceiling leak: random scenario is thrown in that results in rain drop noise for the rest of the game.

+*used to be interested in having two "player modes", one as boss and one as employee, but I realized that I wanted the focus of the game to be exclusively from the perspective of the employee*

 ### Potential roadblocks

-- There is a strong potential for errors or disorganization if strong pseudocode planning does NOT occur ahead of time.
+- There was a strong potential for errors or disorganization if strong pseudocode planning did not occur ahead of time.
+As a result, I spent large amounts of time with psuedocode and sticky notes.
+Lots and lots of sticky notes.